-Figure 2.13 – Added a new endpoint to POST a new song
+Figure 2.12 – Added a new endpoint to POST a new song

-As it’s a POST method, we’ll also provide a request body like what is mentioned in the example we can expect a response 200 after its successfully created a new song entryYou can set multiple status codes and its corresponding response.
+As it’s a POST method, we’ll also provide a request body like what is mentioned in the example, and we can expect a response 200 after it has successfully created a new song entry.
+You can set multiple status codes and its corresponding response.

-Currently, in our RAML, we’ve added just two endpoints, and each has a single method; imagine if we have 20+ endpoints and each endpoint has at least methods n this case, the RAML would get.
+Currently, in our RAML, we’ve added just two endpoints, and each has a single method; imagine if we have 20+ endpoints and each endpoint has at least two methods.
+In this case, the RAML would get pretty bulky.

-Hence, to make RAML lightweight, flexible and easily readable, we will externalize common, recurring components and then call them explicitly when required.
+Hence, to make RAML lightweight, flexible, and easily readable, we will externalize common, recurring components and then call them explicitly when required.

 If you click on the + sign in the Left Panel of the Design Center, you get an option to create fragments and maintain a file structure.

-Some of the commonly used fragments are:
+Some of the commonly used API Fragments are:

 Examples: We can exemplify the expected request-response structure or the data type using example files.